sake92/sbt-hepek/README.md

 ## Using

-There is one goal of sbt-hepek, called `hepek`.
+Main task of sbt-hepek is called `hepek`.
 When executed, it will render all Scala `object`s that extend [`Renderable`](https://github.com/sake92/hepek-core/blob/master/src/main/java/ba/sake/hepek/core/Renderable.java) trait to respective files, relative to the `hepekTarget` folder.